Pittsburgh Panthers football: Syracuse

+Cincinnati

+When the University of Cincinnati joined the Big East Conference in 2005, the game between Pitt and the Bearcats was designated as the River City Rivalry with the annual winner of the game being awarded the Paddlewheel Trophy.
+Each team won four games during the eight-year span that both schools shared membership in the Big East.
+Pitt leads the series 9–5.
+The series was renewed in 2023 and 2024, with each team winning on the road.

 Other rivalries

 Pitt and Navy recently renewed their rivalry, which began in 1912, and was played 26 times in 29 years between 1961 and 1989.
 Played consecutively between 2007 and 2009, and again in 2013, the series now stands with Pitt leading 22–14–3.
 Of historic interest, it was during the Pitt-Navy game at Annapolis on October 23, 1976, that Pitt running back Tony Dorsett broke the NCAA career rushing record.

-When the University of Cincinnati joined the Big East Conference in 2005, the game between Pitt and the Bearcats was designated as the River City Rivalry with the annual winner of the game being awarded the Paddlewheel Trophy.
-Each team won four games during the eight-year span that both schools shared membership in the Big East.
-Pitt leads the series 8–4.
-The series will be renewed in 2023 and 2024.

 Older rivalries against cross-town schools Duquesne and Carnegie Tech (now Carnegie Mellon University), as well as Washington & Jefferson, ended following the de-emphasizing of the football programs at those institutions.